My quizzes can be played by any size groups of people with an interest in gardening.

 For smaller clubs or groups that do not have access to a digital projector there is an option to play the quiz on a laptop computer to a small group of people.
 Another option is to connect a laptop computer to a television, if the tv is so enabled.
 This way more people would be able to see the slideshow on the larger tv screen.

-Full instructions on how best to organise your gardening quiz can be found on the CD supplied along with all other associated information.
+Full instructions on how best to organise your gardening quiz can be found on the USB memory stick supplied along with all other associated information.

 If you have any questions on playing the quizzes please contact us, I’ll be happy to help and advise.